How to Recognize and Deal With Swimmer’s Ear

 - Do NOT put foreign objects in your ears.
 Fingers, cotton swabs, hairpins, etc., can pack material deeper into your ear canal.

 Swimmer’s ear is just one of those infections that some of us have to deal with during the warmer months.
 Protect yourself before and after you dive into a pool, and don’t worry if your ears begin to itch and tingle.
-Texas ENT Specialists are for you, so go out and have some summer fun.
+The professionals at Texas ENT Specialists are here for you, so go out and have some summer fun.